rnelsantos/Wedding_invite/README.md

-# Jude &amp; Nicaela — A Fairytale Wedding Invitation
+# — A Fairytale Wedding Invitation

 A single-page, fully responsive, fairytale-themed wedding invitation with three Google integrations: